inab/python-groovy-parser/README.md

 the parse tree into a file with extension `.lark.json` (for instance, `rnaseq/modules/local/bedtools_genomecov.nf.lark.json`).

-And as a proof of concept, it tries to identify features from Nextflow files, like the declared processes, includes and workflows, and they are roughly printed at a file with extension `.lark.result` (for instance `rnaseq/modules/local/bedtools_genomecov.nf.lark.result`).
+The first two programs try, as a proof of concept, to identify features from Nextflow files, like the declared `process`, `include` and `workflow`, and they are roughly printed at a file with extension `.lark.result` (for instance `rnaseq/modules/local/bedtools_genomecov.nf.lark.result`).

 As parsing task is heavy, the parsing module also contains a method to